Use Flow with Cursor, VS Code, and other IDEs

 Available on: Mac, Windows

-Dictate code, comments, and prompts directly into Cursor, VS Code, Windsurf, and terminals.
-Flow recognizes variable names from your editor and auto-tags files in chat panels.
+Dictate code, comments, and prompts directly into Cursor, VS Code, Windsurf, and their terminals.
+Flow recognizes variable names from your open editor and lets you tag files by voice in chat panels.

 What it is

-Flow integrates with popular IDEs to make voice-driven coding seamless.
+Flow integrates with Cursor, VS Code, and Windsurf to make voice-driven coding feel natural.
 It reads context from your open editors — variable names, filenames, and code structure — so dictated text matches the code you're working with.
-You can dictate into editor panes, chat panels, and terminals.
+You can also dictate into chat panels, integrated terminals, and AI coding CLIs like Claude Code and Codex.

 When to use it